AudiusProject/audius-protocol/.changeset/plenty-toes-report.md

 ---
 '@audius/spl': patch
-'@audius/sdk': patch
 ---

-Fix RewardManagerClient attestation signatures when signature is less than 64 bytes
+Fixes RewardManagerProgram signature parsing when service attestation signature is less than 64 bytes